dtomassi/ECS289G/README.md

 If you have access to Google TPU use the "large" model files.

 Put your data into the format BERT expects.
 Create a folder in the directory where you cloned BERT.
-You’ll be adding three separate files there called train.tsv dev.tsvand test.tsv (tsv, for tab separated values).
+You’ll be adding three separate files there called train.tsv dev.tsv and test.tsv (tsv, for tab separated values).
 In train.tsv and dev.tsv you should have four columns with no headers as follows:

 Column 1: An ID for the row (can be just a count, or even just the same number or letter for every row, if you don’t care to keep track of each individual example).